Starting a Micro-Influencer Marketing Campaign? Avoid These 10 Common Mistakes.

 7. Creating content for your influencers

 As a business owner, you’re probably used to coming up with your own marketing message and content to go with it.
-With influencer marketing, it should be different.
+With micro-influencer marketing, it should be different.
 If you want your influencer’s endorsement to come off as genuine, collaborate with them to create the content they share.

 Sephora cosmetics benefits from their influencers’ authenticity all the time with their “Beauty Talk” campaign.
 On their site, influencers leave honest product reviews and chat with their audience to help them make the right purchase decisions: